 To accommodate differences in allowable indirect costs between CSREES and NSF, the proposer may be required at the time of award to submit a separate budget with indirect cost rates appropriate to each agency.

 • Other Budgetary Limitations: Other budgetary limitations apply.
 Please see the full text of this solicitation for further information.

 C. Due Dates

-- Letters of Intent (optional):

-- October 15, 2003

-- Full Proposal Deadline Date(s) (due by 5 p.m. proposer's local time): December 15, 2003
+• Full Proposal Deadline Date(s) (due by 5 p.m. proposer's local time): February 04, 2005